NeuroTechX/ntx_slack_archive/random.md

  >naoto: I plan to go to the even on Friday, but unfortunately I will be out of the country from SAturday :disappointed: are you based in Dublin yourself?

+6/4/2017 12:35 PM

+ **naoto** :

+ >I'm actually flying to Dublin from Montreal :) I will be briefly presenting at the opening on Friday